balogsun/SeunB-mentoring-docs/Monitor-And-Heal/datadog_selfhealing.md

 ## **Boosting System Resilience with Monitoring and Self-Healing: A Comprehensive Guide**

 In today’s fast-paced digital world, maintaining system reliability and minimizing downtime are critical for business success.
 This comprehensive guide explores how to enhance system resilience through advanced monitoring and self-healing mechanisms.
-We will walk you through integrating Datadog for monitoring, setting up automated recovery scripts, and leveraging Node.js and webhooks to create a robust self-healing system (with a focus on disk management).
+We will walk you through integrating Datadog for monitoring, setting up automated recovery scripts, and leveraging Node.js and webhooks to create a reliable self-healing system (with a focus on disk management).
 By the end of this guide, you'll have a fully automated setup that can proactively manage system issues, ensuring smooth and uninterrupted operations.

 ### **Prerequisites**